amporter87/INFM600/README.md

 # Overall conclusions

-Correlation coefficient between ATP and WBI (0.47) can be interpreted as a possible average dependence between WBI and ATP with a positive sign, showing that higher WBI indicates higher ATP values.
+The correlation coefficient between ATP and WBI (0.47) can be interpreted as a possible average dependence between WBI and ATP with a positive sign, showing that higher WBI indicates higher ATP values.
 R2 is 0.22, indicating a weak correlation in the sample since the value is far from 1.
 Taking other contributing variables into consideration may help with better approximations.
 However, this study demonstrates that higher well-being index potentially leads to higher average total payments in hospitals at the State level.

 # License